tillknuesting/golang-backoff-example/README.md

     }
    ```

-The problem is that if every instance of the downstream service failed the retry loop leads to potential thousand requests that can degrade the entire network and thus other services - this cascading failure is known as retry storm.
+The problem is that if every instance of the downstream service fails, the retry loop leads to potential thousand requests that can degrade the entire network and thus other services - this cascading failure is known as a retry storm.

-If we implement a retry mechanism we should always include a backoff algorithm.
+If we implement a retry mechanism, we should always include a backoff algorithm.

 So if we want to retry, how long should we wait?

-A naive solution would this:
+A naive solution would be this: